muhammad2702/Bloodbank-Data-Collection-and-Management-Dashboard-Website/README.md

 - Matplotlib
 Once you have installed the required packages, you can install the project by running the following command:

+'''python
-python pip install -r requirements.txt
+pip install -r requirements.txt
+'''

 ## Usage